You can import an existing dataset into your Redis Cloud instance from an existing Redis server or an RDB file.

 To share and import an RDB file that is stored in an AWS Simple Storage Service (S3) bucket:

-1. In the AWS management console, configure the file’s Access Control List to give read-only access to Redis Enterprise Cloud:
+1. In the AWS Management Console, configure the bucket’s bucket policy to give access to Redis Cloud:

 2. In the Redis Cloud admin console, select the target database from the database list.